semgrep/semgrep-docs/docs/semgrep-secrets/conceptual-overview.md

 See [<i class="fa-regular fa-file-lines"></i> Getting started with Semgrep Secrets](/semgrep-secrets/getting-started) to learn how to:
 * Enable secrets scanning for your repositories
-* Manage your rules via [policies](/semgrep-secrets/policies) to have complete control over how
+* Manage your rules via your [policy](/semgrep-secrets/policies) to have complete control over how
 * View and triage secrets-related findings
 * Receive notifications and post tickets whenever Semgrep Secrets identifies issues
 * Write [custom rules](/semgrep-secrets/rules) with [validators](/semgrep-secrets/validators) to find bespoke secrets